imribiy/xos-ltsb/README.md

 If you complain anything about the ISO, feel free to modify according to your taste.
 It's open source.

 # 1607 version of Windows10 doesn't work with GTX16xx series and RTX cards!!!

+Read release notes before downloading to see what is missing on the ISO.